 - Unlike the miniature quality milking breed, the Nigerian Dwarf, Kinder goats have typical hand-sized teats, making them easier to milk – especially for newbie keepers.

-- A mature kinder goat of either sex typically ranges in size from 115 150 pounds (52 to 68 kgs).The butcher or dressing weight of a kinder goat is approximately 60%.
+- A mature kinder goat typically ranges in size from 115 150 pounds (52 to 68 kgs).The butcher or dressing weight of a kinder goat is approximately 60%.
 They do not produce as much meat as a standard-stature meat goat, but do provide tender and lean meat that can fulfill the needs of a typical homesteading family.

 Kinder Goat Husbandry Tips